Minor and Child Injuries in Central Pennsylvania

 How Settlements Work in a Child Injury Case

 Things are handled differently when a minor is awarded a settlement.
 These differences protect the best interests of the child and prevent their parent or guardian from using the money for their own purposes.

 One difference is settlements awarded to a minor must be approved by the court.
 This requires the lawyer to file a petition stating the terms of the settlement and why it is in line with the best interest of the child.
-The court may or may not require a hearing to question the parties involved before approving the petition.
+The court may or may not require a hearing to question the parties involved in approving the petition.

 When the petition is approved, the parents or attorney are required to set up a trust account.
 This account earns interest and cannot be touched until the minor turns 18.
 If the needs the money before their 18th birthday, the attorney can petition the court to ask for early access to the funds.

-Another big difference in child injury cases when compared to adult cases is the cap on attorney’s fees.
+Another big difference in child injury cases, when compared to adult cases, is the cap on attorney’s fees.
 Even where caps are not typically enforced by the court, they will almost certainly be in a child injury case.
 This is to ensure the child gets the maximum settlement they are entitled to.

 When to Contact a Child Injury Attorney

 The statute of limitations in a child injury case varies depending on what the family is seeking reimbursement for.
-Things like medical expenses and therapy costs are the parent’s responsibility, since the child is too young to pay for these things.
+Things like medical expenses and therapy costs are the parent’s responsibility since the child is too young to pay for these things.
 Any claim that revolves around the parent’s fiscal responsibility to the child has a statute of limitations of 2 years from the date the injury occurred.